tenifuzy/bournemouth-uni-it-api-go/README.md

 # Bournemouth University IT Student API

-A comprehensive RESTful API for managing Bournemouth University IT students built with Go and Gin framework, featuring multiple deployment options including Docker, Vagrant, and CI/CD pipelines.
+A comprehensive RESTful API for managing Bournemouth University IT students built with Go and Gin framework, featuring multiple deployment options including Docker, Vagrant, Kubernetes, and Helm with production-ready configurations.

 ## 🚀 Features